LPG Contains Which Gases? Gases Present in LPG – LPG in Gas

-LPG Composition: LPG Gas Mixture of Propane & Butane
+LPG – LPG Gas Composition: LPG Gas Mixture of Propane & Butane

-LPG – Liquefied Petroleum Gas – composition is primarily propane, butane, and isobutane in a range of mixtures.
+LPG – Liquefied Petroleum Gas – composition is primarily propane, butane, and isobutane in a range of LPG in gas mixtures.

-It is produced as a co-product of crude oil refining and natural gas processing.
+LPG – LPG gas is produced as a co-product of crude oil refining and natural gas processing.
+It is stored as LPG in gas bottles.

 The constituents of LPG are gaseous at 20°C and 1 atmosphere pressure (NTP).